omega8cc/boa/docs/BACKDROP.md

   settings move into Backdrop's config files.
 - Enable cron on the copy's node when you are satisfied.
 - Enable Encryption (LE) for the new domain deliberately.
-- Cut over manually: repoint DNS, or keep both running side by side as long as you need.
-Same-URI cutover automation is intentionally out of scope for now — coexistence plus an operator-controlled switch is the supported shape.
+- Cut over when you are satisfied: run **Cutover (take over a domain)** on the copy's node and give it the original domain — the old site is backed up and retired, and the copy takes its place at the original address (re-enable Encryption for it afterwards).
+Prefer a manual switch instead?
+Repointing DNS, or keeping both sites side by side, works for as long as you like.

 ## Upgrading a Drupal 6 (Pressflow) site — the two-step chain